Here is a summary of the 2018 Big Game season.

 whitetail harvest stats and bear harvest stats.

 12/12 Southern Comfort: When does a Northern Zone hunter go to the Southern Zone?
 How about after the Northern Zone closes!
 And, that’s assuming you have somewhere to go this weekend as the late muzzleloading season in the Southern Zone is open through Dec.
 18. This is a great time to pursue some venison, especially if you have access to an area with plenty of antlerless deer.
-For this hunter, it’s just one more chance to get in the woods before it’s all over.
+For this hunter, it’s just one more chance to get in the woods with the best bow quiver and bow before it’s all over.
 It’s not even about getting a deer.
-The forecast for the weekend is actually looks pretty good in terms hunting weather.
+The forecast for the weekend is actually looks pretty good in terms of hunting weather.
 So, if you go south, please be careful and have some fun.

 Speaking of the weather, although there’s still plenty of snow in parts of the Adirondacks, other parts have seen it dwindle.
 In these areas it might be a good thing as it gives the deer a chance to recover from the rut, and the unseasonable winter weather they endured earlier this fall.
 There’s not much food out there so any bare ground and browse is beneficial.
 Deer have been hitting it hard this week.
 Winter will really be here soon enough.